zotonic/zotonic/doc/developer-guide/templates.rst

     {{ article.title }} was created by {{ article.author.last_name }}

-The variables that you add to your templates get their values from thee places:
+The variables that you add to your templates get their values from three places:

 * they can be :ref:`passed from controllers <guide-render>` when rendering the template;